framps/raspiBackupDoc/EDIT.md

   * Alt-b for a selection of all German Markdown files ordered as in the corresponding SUMMARY.md file - like the produced (b)ook.
-    Alt-shift-B the same for the English version.
+    Alt-Shift-B the same for the English version.
     This one has its own alias 'viab [DE|en]' ("vi as book").

-    And additionally Alt-shift-S or alias 'viabs' for editing both DE/EN files in a splitscreen ("vi as book side by side").
+    And additionally Alt-Shift-S or alias 'viabs' for editing both DE/EN files in a splitscreen ("vi as book side by side").

-  * Alt-n for creating a new (pair of) files and open them for edit/translate.

   * Alt-s for calling 'vimdiff' with the (S)UMMARY.md files of both languages.